rberenguel/salta/README.md

   - If zoom-on-hover is enabled, only highlighted tabs will get it.
   - If only one tab matches, pressing enter opens it.
   - Press `Escape` to cancel, or delete to remove text.
+  - _Note_: Closing everything while filtering will not paginate.
 - You can close tabs by pressing the red cross on the upper-right.
-This will cause a redraw.
+This will cause incremental redraw.

 ## Demo video (a couple minor versions old)